caseydierking/pit-boss/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/caseydierking/pit-boss/badge)](https://www.codefactor.io/repository/github/caseydierking/pit-boss)
 ## Demo
-I have aquired the domain pittboss.recipes and will be getting that setup in the near future.
+I have acquired the domain pitboss.recipes and will be getting that setup in the near future.
 I'm kind of waiting to see what we develop for a front end before doing this.

 ## Contributing